 right place, promoting optimal outcomes issues.
 NEOMO).
 Currently, the goal is within 5 days.
 98.1% and 88.6% of patients receive their nursing and personal support services, respectively.
-Care Coordination, There will be - % of patients who meet the - 100% of patients - Primary care Dedicated Resources, dedicated care coordination year one population criteria meeting year 1 criteria will be receiving Leverage Best Practice and Learning resources that who are receiving services from the OHT model (this can services in the OHT r raotioo ana Loarning use best be from a care coordinator, model practice guidelines and learnings to provide care coordination that benefits the providers as well as the patients and caregivers system navigator, primary care practitioner, etc. depending on complexity). - Care coordinators will be embedded/connected to OHT-member primary care practitioners, as needed. - Unable to attach a target at this time without knowing patient volumes as some primary care providers will already have care coordinators embedded, and some will come from HCC - HCC & Primary Care - Care provider satisfaction tool
+Care Coordination, There will be - % of patients who meet the - 100% of patients - Primary care Dedicated Resources, dedicated care year one population criteria meeting year 1 criteria Leverage Best coordination who are receiving services will be receiving Practice and Learning resources that from the OHT model (this can services in the OHT use best be from a care coordinator, model practice system navigator, primary guidelines and care practitioner, etc. learnings to depending on complexity). provide care - Care coordinators will be - HCC & Primary coordination embedded/connected to OHT- - Unable to attach a Care that benefits the member primary care target at this time providers as practitioners, as needed. without knowing patient well as the prasimenere, as nesasar volumes as some patients and primary care providers caregivers will already have care coordinators embedded, and some will come from HCC will come nominico - Care provider - 80% satisfaction we satisfaction tool

-- Care provider satisfaction need a proxy or new (needs to be metric for this. adopted) Patient and Family Patients and - Patient and caregiver - 85% patient - Patient experience Engagement families will be satisfaction (patient and satisfaction with care tool (needs to be engaged caregivers are included in transitions adopted) throughout health care discharge planning) - 15% increase from - HCC planning, - Utilization of respite services baseline in referrals for delivery and throughout their to relieve caregivers respite care and referrals used; 15% decrease in care journey as an equal member of the care team (involved in all levels of OHT as partner) - Caregiver burden: caregivers are feeling better supported and less overwhelmed caring for their loved ones cancelled/missed referrals - A decrease in Zarit Burden Score between pre-post survey - Zarit Burden survey results to be administered at outset of patient journey and at 6 months
+- Care provider satisfaction need a proxy or new metric for this. (needs to be adopted) Patient and Family Engagement Patients and families will be engaged throughout health care planning, delivery and throughout their care journey as an equal member of the care team (involved in all levels of OHT as partner) Patient and caregiver satisfaction (patient and caregivers are included in discharge planning) Utilization of respite services to relieve caregivers Caregiver burden: caregivers are feeling better supported and less overwhelmed caring for their loved ones - 85% patient satisfaction with care transitions - 15% increase from baseline in referrals for respite care and referrals used; 15% decrease in cancelled/missed referrals - A decrease in Zarit Burden Score between pre-post survey - Patient experience tool (needs to be adopted) - HCC - Zarit Burden survey results to be administered at outset of patient journey and at 6 months